-From the famous canyon to the funky cafes, here is our list of 10 of the absolute best things to do in Pai, Thailand.
+From the famous Pai Canyon to the hot springs and funky cafes, here is our list of 17 of the absolute best things to do in Pai, Thailand.

 Arguably one of the best places in Northern Thailand, the hippy enclave of Pai has been drawing backpackers and alternative types for years.

 Located 135km from the city of Chiang Mai, at the end of a twisting road with 762 curves, this gorgeous and quaint little village is the kind of place you show up for a day and stay for, well forever.

 There are natural hot springs, waterfalls, markets, plenty of backpacker hostels, and more.
 It is easily reachable from Chiang Mai, which is a popular spot to visit in northern Thailand.

 While Pai is well and truly located on the beaten path now, that doesn’t mean that you should skip this incredible place that has a reputation for being like a “Thai island in the mountains”.

 - The Best Things to Do in Pai, Thailand